 Price Range: $40 – $360

-Martell rounds out the ‘big four’ and has been producing cognac since 1715, making it the oldest.
+Martell is one of the ‘big four’ Cognac producers and has been making its product since 1715, making it the oldest.
 Founded by Englishman Jean Martell, the brand has found itself partnerships with high-profile clients including Concorde, Queen Mary, and the Palace of Versailles.
 Martell owns vineyards in the Grande Champagne, Petit Champagne and Borderies regions (i.e. the top three) and uses only Tronçais oak casks to help produce its unique flavour palette.

 Martell cognac is transferred from those casks to demijohns to halt the maturation process, before being bottled.
 It’s claimed that Martell stores more than 200,000 barrels of maturing cognac at any one time.
 The Jean Martell cellar is where you’ll find the company’s rarest products, some of which will be aged for 200 years or more.